Skip to main content

 What is Medicare Part D prescription drug coverage?

 Medicare Part D helps cover prescription drug costs.
-Anyone who qualifies for Medicare can get it in one of two ways.
-The first is getting it as a stand-alone prescription drug plan.
-The second is by getting a Medicare Advantage plan (Part C) that includes prescription drug coverage.
+If you qualify for Medicare, you can get Part D in one of two ways.
+The first way is as a stand-alone prescription drug plan.
+The second way is with a Medicare Advantage plan (Part C) that includes prescription drug coverage.
 However you get it, Medicare drug plans are an important way to stay healthy while saving on costs.

 What does Medicare Part D cover?